An exciting new project for caregivers and their babies

 Live Music Now are thrilled to be working on a major new strand of work that pairs musicians with families to write their own lullaby for their baby.
 This work takes a model established by Carnegie Hall in New York, which will be developed with the NHS and other strategic partners across the UK.

-Live Music Now are working with a number of organisations to deliver this work: in England the Cheshire & Merseyside Women and Children’s NHS partnership, and South West Yorkshire Partnership NHS Foundation Trust and in Wales, Swansea Bay’s Perinatal Mental Health Unit, Flying Start and Operasonic.
+Live Music Now are working with a number of organisations to deliver this work: in England the Cheshire and Merseyside Women’s Health and Maternity Network, and South West Yorkshire Partnership NHS Foundation Trust and in Wales, Swansea Bay’s Perinatal Mental Health Unit, Flying Start and Operasonic.
 Listen to a podcast featuring musicians and staff from Live Music Now and Carnegie Hall discussing the development of the project here.

 Musicians receive training by a Teaching Artist from Carnegie Hall to explore the process and to pass on learnings and skills from previous experience.